Greece and Germany: an economic partnership with potential – DW – 09/06/2024

 Germany is the "honored country" at this year's Thessaloniki International Fair, which kicks off this Saturday in Greece's second city.
 Not so long ago, this would have been unthinkable.

-At the peak of Greece's sovereign debt crisis in 2014/15, Greece teetered on the brink of leaving the eurozone currency union.
+At the peak of Greece's sovereign debt crisis in 2014 and 2015, Greece teetered on the brink of leaving the eurozone currency union.

 It was a time when "Grexit" — the term used to describe Greece's hypothetical withdrawal from the eurozone — was widely discussed across the continent.